goschtl/zope/grokapps/LoginDemo/README.txt

 * allow user to change password

-* store user e-mail somewhere (currently it's discarded)
+* store user e-mail in principal annotation (currently it's discarded)

 * password reset for users with a valid e-mail